Attention Deficit Hyperactivity Disorder (ADHD)

 Symptoms of Attention Deficit Hyperactivity Disorder

 ADHD manifests itself through a variety of symptoms, which can be predominantly inattentive, hyperactive-impulsive, or a combination of both.
-Symptoms vary widely from mild to severe but commonly include:
+ADHD Symptoms vary widely from mild to severe but commonly include:

 Inattention